AndrewI26/whiz/README.md

 Now, lets define a route.
 Whiz supports dynamic routes by using the symbol ":" followed by the variable name

-1. Dynamic routing

-- Highly abstracted response model, making it easy for beginners to get into backend
+**_NOTE: Whiz handlers return a highly abstracted response model, making it easy for beginners to get into backend!_**

 ```go
 func main() {